cognitedata/neat/docs/tutorial/use-cases/knowledge-acquisition.md

 this unlocks the potential for cross-domain insights.

-Knowledge acquisition is the process of taking the knowledge from domain experts and turning it into a shared data model. `neat` has been designed to facilitate this process by providing a way to define a shared data model.
+Knowledge acquisition is the process of taking the knowledge from domain experts and turning it into a shared data model, also known as Enterprise Data Model (covering the entire suite of use-cases and domains and business units).
+`neat` has been designed to facilitate this process by providing a way to define a shared data model.

 ## Use Case

 In this tutorial, we will focus on the Power & Utilities industry.
 We will have two domain experts, one that focuses on wind turbine maintenance and one that focuses on grid analysis, lets call them Jon and Emma.
-In addition, we will have a data engineer, let's call him David, who will be responsible for combining the knowledge from Jon and Emma into a shared data model.
+In addition, we will have an information architect, let's call him David, who will be responsible for combining the knowledge from Jon and Emma into a shared data model.
 Finally, we have a CDF expert, let's call her Alice, who will be responsible for implementing the shared data model in CDF.
-Note that in a real-world scenario, the data engineer and the CDF expert might be the same person, but for the purpose of this tutorial, we will keep them separate to highlight that their required skills are different.
+Note that in a real-world scenario, the information architect and the CDF solution architect (DMS - domain model service architect) might be the same person, but for the purpose of this tutorial, we will keep them separate to highlight that their required skills and use of `neat` are different.

 **Note** You don't need to be an expert in the Power & Utilities industry to follow this tutorial.
 The concepts are generic and can be applied to any industry in which you have domain experts with overlapping knowledge and data.